mr0bbie/incredible-moon-257e6/src/pages/pricing.md

           *   You collect & drop off

-          *   We show you how to set up
+          *   Choose up to 12 colours to glow in

           *   You drop off when conveni